ratakondasree/application/README.md

-# updated application by developer a
+# updated application by developer a for story a requirement